H-1B Visa to Green Card: Process, Steps, Timeline & Alternatives

 Benefits of the H-1B Visa for Transitioning to a Greencard

 That’s where the H-1B stands out.
 Unlike many other nonimmigrant visas, it offers flexibility.
-You can renew it, transfer it to another employer, or even transition to a green card in many cases.
+You can renew it, transfer it to another employer, or even transition to a green card.
 This makes it one of the most versatile options for skilled workers looking to stay in the U.S.

 Adjustment of status